-- 9.9 At 30 June 2020 there were 4,189 life-time pensioners in the Defined Benefit plan.
-There is a risk that pensioners may live longer than expected and this would have a negative impact on the funding position. - 9.10 Increased pensioner longevity risk is less significant than investment risk and salary risk.
+- 9.9 At 30 June 2023 there were 4,030 life-time pensioners in the Defined Benefit plan.
+There is a risk that pensioners may live longer than expected and this would have a negative impact on the funding position.
+Buying annuities from a life insurance company would also likely have a cost higher than the value of the liability allowed in this valuation (refer Section 6.31) - 9.10 Increased pensioner longevity risk is less significant than investment risk and salary risk.
 The impact of a 10% reduction in pensioner mortality is shown in Section 7.11.